boldare/xsolve-cookie-acknowledgement-bundle/README.md

 You can add to app/config/config.yml file new bundle configuration:

-    xsolve_cookie:
+    xsolve_cookie_acknowledgement:
         response_injection: true

 Cookies message should be presented on all pages.

 ### For iframes

 You can add to your twig template include line.

-    {% include 'XsolveCookieBundle::cookie_bar.html.twig' %}
+    {% include 'XsolveCookieAcknowledgementBundle::cookie_acknowledgement_bar.html.twig' %}

 Cookies message should be presented only on selected pages.